Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Method

 where $\regstrength$ is a hyperparameter that determines the regularization strength.
-As we will show in \cref{sec:experiments}, minimizing this regularized loss improves consistency between iid sampling and Langevin simulation of diffusion models, allowing for more accurate \gls{MD} simulations.
+The regularization $\fploss$ term provides an additional training signal that stabilizes learning in the small-time regime, where the denoising loss becomes ill-conditioned and gradients are dominated by noise.
+By explicitly linking the temporal evolution of densities, the regularization encourages the model to remain consistent with the Fokker--Planck dynamics throughout diffusion time.

-\textbf{Weak residual formulation.} The exact computation of the residual $\residual$ involves costly higher-order derivatives, especially the divergence term $\Div_\x(\nabla_\x \log \nnetprob)$ can be challenging to compute for high-dimensional data.
-To reduce this overhead, we introduce a series of approximations and adopt a residual in the weak formulation \citep{guo2022fieldflows} such that
+\textbf{Weak residual formulation.} The exact computation of the residual $\residual$ (and thus the loss $\fploss$) involves costly higher-order derivatives, especially the divergence term $\Div_\x(\nabla_\x \log \nnetprob)$ can be challenging to compute for high-dimensional data.
+To reduce this overhead, we introduce a series of approximations and begin by using a residual in the weak formulation similar to the one used by \cite{guo2022fieldflows}